 What is a typical mediation session like?

 Mediation is a structured conversation—not a courtroom drama.
-You and the other party meet with a neutral mediator to talk through the issues, explore solutions, and work toward agreement.
+If you’re wondering what happens in mediation, you and the other party meet with a neutral mediator to talk through the issues, explore solutions, and work toward agreement.

 Step-by-step breakdown: